raspberrypilearning/blender-snowman/en/step_1.md

 Use the link in the footer to access the GitHub repository for this project, which contains all resources (including an example finished project) in the 'en/resources' folder.

-If you prefer, you can watch the whole resource as a video tutorial
+If you prefer, you can watch the whole resource as a video tutorial:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DQDvAt2mEew?rel=0" frameborder="0" allowfullscreen></iframe>